 When?
+What?

 When you leave employment, are retrenched or dismissed

-What?
 Your member individual account

 How?

-You can leave the full benefit in the Fund (become a deferred member) and transfer it or retire from the fund later (This option is not available on certain dismissals)
+You can leave the full benefit in the Fund (become a deferred member) and transfer it, take cash or retire from the fund later (Once you reach normal retirement age as a deferred member, there are restrictions on transfers and the ability to take cash falls away)